mahmoudelfeelig/ChattingApplication/README.md

 You will be prompted to enter the server IP (type `localhost` or `127.0.0.1` for local testing), then type `CONNECT` to join the server.

-You can open **multiple terminals** and repeat the process to connect multiple clients concurrently.
+You can open multiple terminals and repeat the process to connect multiple clients concurrently.

----

-## 💬 Commands
+## Commands

-- Send any message to the server:
-  The server will echo it back in **UPPERCASE**.
+- Send any message to the server: the server will echo it back in **UPPERCASE**.

-- Type `CLOSE SOCKET` from the client:
-  Gracefully disconnects from the server.
+- Type `CLOSE SOCKET` from the client: gracefully disconnects from the server.

-- Type messages directly in the server terminal:
-  The server can broadcast to all clients as "Server: your message".
+- Type messages directly in the server terminal: the server can broadcast to all clients as `Server: your message`.

----

-## 🔐 Notes
+## Notes

 - All communication is in UTF-8 over TCP.
 - Ports and host settings are hardcoded but can be modified easily.
-- No GUI is implemented — this is a **pure CLI-based chat tool** for educational purposes.
+- No GUI is implemented.
+This is a CLI-based chat tool for educational purposes.

----

-## 📚 Educational Goals
+## Educational Goals

 This project is ideal for: